 Honors College students: Honors College advising and course registration is conducted by phone for incoming freshmen.
 Please refer to the Honors College for honors specific advising processes.

-You will complete the Math Placement Test online.
-This is a requirement before attending your Virtual Orientation day.
-Failure to complete the correct Math Placement Test will impact your advisement.
-You must take the Math Placement Test no later than 3 business days before orientation.
-You will record your placement test score(s) on your Pre-Orientation Advising Worksheet and being the completed worksheet with you to orientation.
+You will complete the Math Assessment of Prerequisites online.
+This is a requirement before attending your Orientation session.
+Failure to complete the MAP will impact your advisement.
+You must take the MAP no later than 3 business days before orientation.
+You will record your placement test score(s) on your Pre-Orientation Advising Worksheet before attending orientation.

 For summer 2023, there will be remote (virtual) versions of all available language exams each Wednesday during orientation.